-Females and Males
+• Females and Males

-Clothing:

-- Shirts designed to be buttoned must be buttoned, unless a school appropriate undershirt is worn. - See-through shirts are allowed if a school appropriate undershirt is worn. - Bare midriffs are not allowed.
+- Clothing: - Shirts designed to be buttoned must be buttoned, unless a school appropriate undershirt is worn. - See-through shirts are allowed if a school appropriate undershirt is worn. - Bare midriffs are not allowed.
 Midriffs should not be seen at any time.
 Exposed undergarments are not allowed. - Saggy, baggy, or oversized pants are not allowed.
-Pants must be worn at the waist level. - Excessively torn garments are not allowed. - No skin will be exposed above the knee, except when wearing shorts, skirts or dresses. - Pajamas are not allowed.

-- Students are not to wear or carry blankets in the school building. - Shorts may be worn, whereas they are not more than 5 inches above the knee.
-Shorts that are exceptionally baggy, tight, or wide legged are not allowed. - Athletic and knit shorts are not allowed in Grades 6-12. - Shoes with a substantial sole must be worn.
-House shoes, shower shoes, and slippers are not allowed. - Headgear is not allowed during the instructional day (e.g., bandannas, caps, hats, hoods, sweatbands, etc.).
+Pants must be worn at the waist level. - Excessively torn garments are not allowed. - No skin will be exposed above the knee, except when wearing shorts, skirts or dresses. - Pajamas are not allowed. - Students are not to wear or carry blankets in the school building. - Shorts may be worn, whereas they are not more than 5 inches above the knee.
+Shorts that are exceptionally baggy, tight, or wide legged are not allowed. - Athletic and knit shorts are allowed in Grades 9-12, but must be appropriate. - Shoes with a substantial sole must be worn.
+House shoes, shower shoes, and slippers are not allowed.

+- Headgear is not allowed during the instructional day (e.g., bandannas, caps, hats, hoods, sweatbands, etc.).
 Headgear is not allowed to be visible (e.g., carried in the hallways, attached to a backpack, etc.).
 Visible headgear will be confiscated by the campus administration.
 However, hair accessories for females are allowed. - Tattoos that are visible during normal dress (i.e., forearms, upper arms, feet, ankles, calves, torso, and neck) are not allowed. - Gang related clothing articles, as identified by school or law enforcement officials, are not allowed.
 Bandannas are not allowed.
 Articles of clothing that advertise tobacco and alcohol products are not allowed.
 Discriminatory, lewd, offensive, sexually oriented, or vulgar articles of clothing (e.g., blood, body parts, destruction, images of death, mutilation, etc.) are not allowed.
-This also applies to student supplies and materials.
+This also applies to student supplies and materials. - Hair: - Hair rakes, combs, and sharp hairpins are not allowed. - Jewelry: - Body piercing is limited to the ears only for females. - Dog collars, studded wrist bands, studded arm bands, chains and any other unorthodox type of jewelry are not allowed. - Dark glasses are not allowed unless prescribed by a physician. - Excessive jewelry is not allowed.